VeeamHub/powershell/VSPC-StorageReport/README.md

 ***NOTE:***

-`BackupSizeGB` - the sum of all backup files - is unavailable for object storage repositories.
+* `BackupSizeGB` - the sum of all backup files - is unavailable for object storage repositories.
 This is by design.
 Instead, please use `UsedSpaceGB`.
+* `CapacityGB` and `FreeSpaceGB` may be unavailable for object storage repositories.
+This is by design as not all object storage vendors provide this information.

 ## Known Issues